gilseg10/NodeJS---Factory-Management/README.md

 - Users are predefined in the database collection, and their credentials (username and email) are verified against the [JSONplaceholder](https://jsonplaceholder.typicode.com/) REST API.
 - After login, the user's name will be displayed on every page.
+- On every page there is also "Back To Login" button.

 ### Menu Page